|

 some of the images used (by Red Rose) are much older than the publication

 date of the set, any ideas?"
+Answer: Good and very common

 question Andrew.
 Let's give a specific example.
 Why is it that the first